 This German classic was based on the historic Police Pistol (PP) but features a shorter grip, barrel, and frame, and thus capacity.
 As a matter of fact, the ‘K’ in the name is for the German word, kurz, meaning short (although originally designated as Kriminalmodell).
 In addition to being the gun of James Bond, Adolf Hitler, and Elvis, these .380 ACPs have become a go-to for many conceal carry shooters.

 The PPK’s timeless design and reliability are evidenced by their 80 years of continuous manufacturing.
 But as good as the original was, sometimes even the best need a makeover, and that’s what they did with the PPK/S. As part of their overhaul of the PPK, Walther added 1.8 oz of weight, 0.2 inches in length, and an additional round.

 Even though they’ve done a pretty good job improving the semi-automatic handgun market, they have yet to really manufacture any accessories.
 That being said, the German firearms producer does have a few lasers, like the PK380 Laser Mount.
 It’s hard for me to really promote a product like this because of the $99 price tag when there are far better lasers for the money, but it’s still a solid accessory nonetheless.

 Walther Arms’ Future

 Although Walther Arms has yet to announce their next big plans, it’s safe to say that their future looks pretty good.
-Ever since their acquisition by UMAREX, Walther has become a serious competitor in the airsoft and sporting arms community.
+Ever since its acquisition by UMAREX, they’ve has become a serious competitor in the airsoft and sporting arms community.
 On the other hand, considering their continued success in producing high-grade CCWs, I think it’s safe to say Walther has a promising future ahead of them.